 You probably know of the Maldives as a tropical holiday destination where the lagoons are a glorious turquoise, the sand is soft and white, and the hotels are uber-luxurious.

-It’s likely that most visitors to the Maldives don’t get to learn much about the country’s fascinating history, customs and culture because the local population is segregated from resorts, making it harder to interact with locals than in other countries such as the Bahamas, Fiji or Thailand.
+But many visitors to the Maldives don’t get to learn much about the country’s fascinating history, customs and culture.
+This is because the local population is segregated from resorts, making it harder to interact with locals.

-As a result, most discussion around the Maldives is limited to “wow, so pretty.”
+As a result, most discussions around the Maldives are limited to “wow, so pretty.”
 But to understand the country only through this lens is to barely understand it at all.

 Anthony Marcus, chair of the anthropology department at John Jay College of Criminal Justice in New York, said in his book “Reconsidering Talaq” that he thinks the main reason for the Maldives’ high divorce rate is its significant pre-marital sex stigma, which prompts a lot of pent-up 18-year-olds to hastily get married.
 Divorce is also not looked down upon, while singledom is; hence, many people marry even when their choice in suitor is less than ideal.

 Unfortunately, it’s not easy to avoid your exes when the average island is less than 1 square mile.

 The Most Expensive Accommodation in the Maldives Is Underwater

 “The Muraka” underwater suite at the Conrad Maldives Rangali Island is one of the nine underwater hotels on the planet.
 It cost $15 million to build and was the region’s first underwater bungalow.